Everson Museum of Art: Collection

+The Building

+The Everson Museum of Art is designed to be a sculpture in itself.
+The design intention that I.M.
+Pei achieved was for the building to be a grand sculptural object surrounded by the modern architecture of the surrounding buildings of the city.
+He wanted his museum to stand out compared to the buildings next to it.
+He didn't want the building to be simply a "monumental container for art," but rather art in it of itself.
+The four cantilevered square spaces of the museum add to the sculptural feeling of the design.
+The exterior facades of these spaces are often utilized for events and by additional organizations.
+Groups will project movies, images, and short films onto the facade of these faces.
+People within the community will come together and sit in the neighboring courtyard to watch these projections.

 Deaccessioning controversy

-In September 2020, the Everson’s Board of Trustees unanimously voted to remove and sell a Jackson Pollock painting from the museum’s collection under a practice known as “deaccessioning.”
+In September 2020, the Everson’s board of trustees unanimously voted to remove and sell a Jackson Pollock painting from the museum’s collection under a practice known as “deaccessioning.”
 The deaccessioned painting, entitled “Red Composition, 1946,” features Pollock’s signature paint-splatter technique on a bright red canvas.
 Director Elizabeth Dunbar stated that proceeds from the sale would be used to “fight racism inside and outside our walls” by purchasing art created by members of underrepresented communities.

 The Everson’s plan to sell the Pollock at a Christie’s auction on October 6, 2020, sparked controversy in art circles.
 The art critic Christopher Knight, writing in the Los Angeles Times, said that selling the Pollock was “inexcusable” and noted that the Everson’s trustees announced their plan over “the media black hole that is Labor Day weekend.”
 The Pollock’s estimated value was $12–18 million.
 It sold for $12 million ($13 million with auction premium).